 Use the Exchange System Manager in Exchange Server to generate a certificate request on your bridgehead server.
 You must provide the fully qualified domain name (FQDN) of the bridgehead server.
-For more information, see Certificate Request for TLS.
+For more information, see Creating a Certificate or Certificate Request for TLS.